A quick cluster upgrade using Amazon Aurora MySQL's Blue/Green Deployments feature

 I hope this helps in some way.

-In this article, I will describe how I used Aurora’s Blue/Green Deployments feature to upgrade from Aurora MySQL Version 2 (compatible with MySQL 5.7) to Version 3 (compatible with MySQL 8.0).
+This article describes how we used Aurora's Blue/Green Deployments feature to upgrade from Aurora MySQL Version 2 (compatible with MySQL 5.7) to Version 3 (compatible with MySQL 8.0).

 What are Aurora Blue/Green Deployments?

-This is a feature available with RDS and Aurora that was announced at Re:Invent last year in 2022.
+This is a feature available with RDS and Aurora, which was announced at Re:Invent 2022 last year.

 To summarize the function flow: